felixlopz/hubrise-test-task/content/apps/catalog-manager/en/products.md

 ---

 When you open a Catalog, the **Products** page in the **Edit** view is displayed.
-This lists all your products grouped by Category.
+This lists all your products grouped by category.
 To add a new category, click **New category** and enter a name.

 For each product, in the product's details pane you can view and edit the following: